 FIFA fines Hong Kong soccer body for China anthem protest

-ZURICH — FIFA has fined Hong Kong's soccer federation 15,000 Swiss francs ($15,100) for fans disrespecting the Chinese national anthem before a World Cup qualifying game last month.
+ZURICH (AP) -- FIFA has fined Hong Kong's soccer federation 15,000 Swiss francs ($15,100) for fans disrespecting the Chinese national anthem before a World Cup qualifying game last month.

 Hong Kong fans booed and turned their backs when the anthem was played for their team before a Sept.
 10 qualifier at home against Iran.